Logiqx/gpx-ideas/docs/xmlschemas/tpx/1/0/README.md

 - Estimated "accuracy" elements have been given short names - e.g. `<hacc>` is the "horizontal accuracy" estimate.

-These short names are closely related to the names used by u-blox (e.g. "hAcc" for horizontal accuracy estimate) and Quectel ("HErr" for horizontal error estimate) in their GNSS chipset documentation.
+These short names are closely related to the names used by u-blox (e.g. "hAcc" for horizontal accuracy estimate) and Broadcom ("HErr" for horizontal error estimate) in their GNSS chipset documentation.

 The accuracy estimates have been named concisely (e.g. `<hacc>` and `<vacc>`) and use entirely lower case names for consistency with the GPX schema, much like the elements `<hdop>`, `<vdop>`, and `<pdop>` in GPX 1.0 and 1.1.